 Trying different treatments became exhausting.
 Some of them worked somewhat, some made me worse, and most did not do anything at all.
-LDA worked somewhat but would also make me worse at times.
-NAET would work a little but would have to constantly be repeated.
-Taking homeopathic drops helped my parasites, leaky gut and candida.
-All of these helped somewhat with the chemical and food sensitivities but I was only able to gain a few foods back.
+The treatments that did help somewhat were costly and would have to be repeated periodically for the rest of my life in order to hold.
+A few of them helped somewhat with the chemical and food sensitivities but ultimately, I was only able to gain a few foods back.
 My diet was still severely limited.
 Nothing came close to touching the actual food allergies, the fatigue, or the autoimmune issues.

-In 2014, just when I was about to give up, a friend from a support group had just gotten back from a Dynamic Neural Retraining System seminar and sent me an email suggesting that it might be something I could benefit from.
+In 2014, just when I was about to give up, a friend from a support group had just gotten back from a DNRS seminar and sent me an email suggesting that it might be something I could benefit from.
 I was living such a life of avoidance and fear that I did not think I would be able to manage the in-person seminar so I started the DVD’s in the Spring of 2014.
 In retrospect, I realize this was my limbic system telling me that I needed to continue avoiding situations where I might come in contact with triggers.
 I now realize that I would have been able to manage the in-person seminar.

-Even though initially I was seeing improvements with smells, I only spent a little time practicing the Dynamic Neural Retraining System because in Summer 2014, my dishwasher flooded our house which caused my husband and I to spend the summer working on repairs in the house.
-After the repairs were finished, thankfully I realized that since I had seen some improvement early on with the Dynamic Neural Retraining System, I decided to resume practice in August 2014.
+Even though initially I was seeing improvements with smells, I only spent a little time practicing DNRS because in Summer 2014, my dishwasher flooded our house which caused my husband and I to spend the summer working on repairs in the house.
+After the repairs were finished, thankfully I realized that since I had seen some improvement early on with DNRS, I decided to resume practice in August 2014.

 The first thing I noticed was losing the sense of hopelessness.
 Good memories were starting to flood my brain.
 I begin to feel more energetic and positive towards life.
 Then, I noticed that chemical smells weren’t bothering me.
 A defining moment for me was when I would walk into stores, I would actually think candles, potpourri, and perfumes would smell nice (even though I still do not use these things).
 When I started to notice that the smell of foods no longer caused inflammation, I became brave and started adding more foods to my diet.
 It was a gradual process but by Spring 2015, I was eating a normal diet and able to eat at restaurants, events, friends’ houses, etc. This was the ultimate defining moment!

 Some of the positive shifts happened quickly, such as the emotional aspects of my condition.
 Within the first week, I started feeling more positive and had an uplifted mood.
 Within 2 weeks, my chemical sensitivities started to improve.
-It took a few months on the foods and a full 7-8 months before they totally cleared.
-What has surprised me the most, is that issues I had not originally intended to treat with the Dynamic Neural Retraining System actually improved.
+It took a few months on the foods and a full 7-8 months before they have totally cleared.
+What has surprised me the most, is that issues I had not originally intended to treat with DNRS actually improved.
 I went in for a routine physical recently, and blood work showed that markers for Sjogrens no longer show up in my blood.
 I redid some of my allergy testing and nothing showed up!
 This was after being told that Sjogrens and allergies were not curable.
 I have started to fly on airplanes again without any medication for my nerves.
-I feel more calm, relaxed, and energetic than I ever have and I am now in my 40s!
+I feel more calm, relaxed, and energetic than I ever have.

 By changing the chemicals in my brain to feel-good chemicals like dopamine, oxytocin, serotonin, and endorphins, I was able to heal!
-What is interesting is that I used music a lot in my Dynamic Neural Retraining System practice.
+What is interesting is that I used music a lot in my DNRS practice.
 To this day, whenever I hear any of those songs on the radio, I get goosebumps.
 It’s those feel-good chemicals being released.
 My brain automatically knows to produce those chemicals instead of stress hormones.

 My advice to others thinking about doing the program is that you have nothing to lose.
 It does take time and dedication.
 Even when you do not feel like doing the steps, do them!
 There were so many times I would find that I would feel so much better after doing the steps.
 That is why it is important to think greater than you feel.